Saidur07/fibix-client/README.md

 In the website, you can see:

-- Home Page : The page the brief desc
+- Home Page : The page the brief description

 - Products : Here you will find the products of Fibix manufacturer.